C3pa/Morrowind-Click-to-Draw/Data Files/Readme.txt

 Description
 ____________

-Allows you to use your mouse to read your weapon, spell and also put them away.
+Allows you to use your mouse to ready your weapon, spell and also put them away.
 The keybinds are configurable.
 By default, left click will draw a weapon while middle click will sheath it.
 Also, middle click will toggle between spell ready/unready.